kamrinklauschie/My-Sabbatical-2019/README.md

 #### An overview of my goals and accomplishments during the 1st sabbatical of my career! ⭐⭐⭐

 #### About Sabbaticals 📝

-A sabbatical is traditionally defined as a "paid leave granted to a professional for study or travel, usually one year for every 7 years worked."
-The concept dates back to ancient agriculture traditions and the Biblical practice of shmita, where people are required take a year-long break after working in the fields every 7 years.
-With 11% of American companies offering unpaid sabbatical benefits, and 5% offering paid sabbatical benefits (according to the 2019 Society for Human Resource Management (SHRM) Employee Benefits Survey representing nearly 3,000 companies) and over 2 years already spent trying to work out a sabbatical with a company that didn't offer a formal program, taking one for myself seems like the best possible outcome for my career long term.
+A sabbatical is typically defined as a "paid leave granted to a professional for study or travel, usually one year for every 7 years worked."
+The concept dates back to ancient regenerative agricultural traditions and the Biblical practice of shmita, where people were required take a year-long break every 7 years: a beautiful, necessary ritual dedicated to the healthfulness and rebirth of both the fields and the humans who tended to them.

+As of 2019, 11% of American companies offer unpaid sabbatical benefits, and 5% offer paid sabbatical benefits (according to the 2019 Society for Human Resource Management, or SHRM, Employee Benefits Survey representing nearly 3,000 American companies).
+In other words, in today's productivity and hustle focused world, sabbaticals are rare and underutilized.

 #### About Burnout 🧯
-...
-Coming soon!
+In the 1st quarter of 2019, a number of articles about burnout went viral online ("How Milennials Became the Burnout Generation" on BuzzFeed, "Milennials Are Screwed" on HuffPo Highline, and "Against Hustle Culture" on NYT, to name a few).
+By May 2019, the World Health Organization announced burnout's inclusion in the 11th Revision of the International Classification of Diseases.
+Burnout is an occupational syndrome involving chronic apathy, detachment, isolation, irritability, anger, and forgetfulness.

 #### Why Now?
 Why Me? ⏰
-...
-Coming soon!
+I spent most of my 20s surviving working very hard in incredibly chaotic startups.
+AngelHack barely survived the national PR crisis created by it's "tech bro" founder who I worked with, while watching all my friends and colleagues get fired.
+Samasource limped along, suffered layoffs, and sold off Samahope, while I furiously worked what amounted to 3 full time jobs trying to keep up with Leila Janah.
+Dev Bootcamp and Learners Guild both shut down amongst the overexpansion of the bootcamp training industry, despite our team's success advocating for the expansion of corporate apprenticeship programs.
+I spun out my own company in hopes we could continue that success B2B, only to fight endlessly with my cofounders over basic interpersonal relationship dynamics that hurt and belittled me.

+In the aftermath of those 7 years of work, it became exceptionally clear I was burned out and depressed.
+It became exceptionally clear dedicating myself for years to a company in hopes they might give me a sabbatical was a recipe for disappointment.
+It became exceptionally clear working towards my professional development goals part time would not result in the kind of progress I wanted.
+It became exceptionally clear that if I didn't choose to invest in myself, no one else would.

+I had a choice: I could continue advocating for the development of other's careers until I no longer existed, except for a depressed, burned out shell of my former self, or I could take a sabbatical and do the damn thing myself.
+I - finally - after years of battling against myself, against finding the resources, against never being granted permission by organizations or people, chose to take my sabbatical for myself.

-*** Note: an explicit ethos* I held during this time was to explore and settle into the idea of not viewing my life as a series of accomplishments on the meritocracy hampster wheel.
+#### Note: an explicit ethos* I held during this time was to explore and settle into the idea of not viewing my life as a series of accomplishments on the meritocracy workaholism hampster wheel.
 Thus, this document lived as a messy, haphazard outline in my Google Drive and Evernote for the majority of the duration of my sabbatical.
 I did not expect myself to "have it all together" as I went, I built the plane you see below while I was flying it.
 I wanted to extend myself such creative freedom and self-compassion during my sabbatical.
 I hope others who may look at this overview while considering a sabbatical or learning about a sabbatical for someone they love might extend such grace to themselves and to the people they love.

-*This TED Talk by David Brooks summarizes many elements of the ethos I held during my sabbatical: 🤓 https://www.ted.com/talks/david_brooks_the_lies_our_culture_tells_us_about_what_matters_and_a_better_way_to_live
+* This TED Talk by David Brooks summarizes the ethos I held during my sabbatical: 🤓 https://www.ted.com/talks/david_brooks_the_lies_our_culture_tells_us_about_what_matters_and_a_better_way_to_live

 #### Objectives 🔎
 - To overcome burnout and depression